moj-analytical-services/IntroRTraining/Intro_markdown.md

 ## Rename

 We can rename variables using the `dplyr` function `rename()`.
-Let’s amend our section 3.1 coding in creating the offenders_anonymous dataset so that BIRTH_DATE is instead called "DoB".
+Let's amend our section 3.1 coding in creating the offenders_anonymous dataset so that BIRTH_DATE is instead called "DoB".

 ```r